Many individuals applying for jobs that require background checks wonder, can you be denied employment for dismissed charges?

 There is a ton to consider, and even with all the facts about local and state laws and information on the companies hiring practices, individuals will still likely be taking an educated guess when it comes to the impact of a dismissed charge.

-Every company is different but individuals can protect themselves by being aware of laws like, how far back does a background check go for employment, as well as knowing the basic process to recognize discrimination and how to file a complaint for discrimination.
+Every company is different but individuals can protect themselves by being aware of laws like, how far back a background screening goes for employment, as well as knowing the basic process to recognize discrimination and how to file a complaint for discrimination.

 Although the way companies view dropped charges is largely outside of the control of the applicant it is important to take advantage of everything that is in control of the applicant.
 Individuals should take the following basic steps to increase their chances.